Ph.D. | University of Toronto | Department of Geography and Planning | 2013

 The Rouge National Urban Park is a large greenspace situated in one of Canada’s most urbanized regions.
-The park has a notable history of civil society involvement, and my research examined its management and governance structure.
+The park has a notable history of civil society involvement, and my research examined its management and governance.

 My doctoral thesis was titled Urban Greenspace, Civil Society and Science: The Creation and Management of the Rouge Park, Ontario, Canada.
 This research contributes to the metropolitan governance, civil society, and resource management literature in that I investigate the outcomes of participatory initiatives within the environmental planning process, and how it can be impacted by residents.
 My supervisor was Dr. André Sorensen.